tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 ---

 CEOs need to lead; to make decisions.
-That's their role in an organization: to be a singular decision-maker when group consensus won't do the job.
+That's their role in an organization: to be the singular decision-maker when group consensus won't do the job.
 Mozilla is a big company and an [even bigger community](https://mozillians.org/), so having someone around who can think at a high level and make executive decisions is important.
 It keeps the company clear of circular discussions or